-This is a surprising one for some women, before surgery they often didn’t realize what an impact this surgery would have on their daily tasks, particularly getting dressed.
+The lack of mobility after surgery often comes as a surprise to many woman.
+Before surgery, they often don’t realize what an impact this surgery would have on their daily tasks like getting dressed.
 This is especially true for those in double mastectomy recovery.

 We are best known for our Recovery Brobe, which is both a bra and robe in one.
 Endorsed by nurses all over the world, our Recovery Brobe is a one-of-a-kind product that makes a perfect after surgery gift.
 The robe is designed with pockets for postoperative drains and a velcro front-closure bra, complete with pockets for ice packs to help soothe tender breasts or incisions.
 Of course, we're a little biased, but we designed the Recovery Brobe to be the best gift for a breast cancer patient.

-They also offer a shower belt that holds your drains and a comfort pillow that holds an icepack for underarm support.
+We also offer a shower belt that holds your drains and a comfort pillow that holds an icepack for underarm support.
 These are what many women called “must-haves” as they make recovery more bearable.
-Whether you're looking for double mastectomy recovery gifts or for recovery items in general, check out our post-op recovery items for a thoughtful solution for that special someone.
+Whether you're looking for double mastectomy recovery gifts or for recovery items in general, check out our post-op recovery items for a thoughtful solution for your loved one.

 Exercise for breast cancer survivors usually includes physical therapy to improve strength.
-If you’re practitioner okays it, you may want to engage in moderate aerobic exercise (like walking) for about 30 minutes, three or more times a week after you’ve recovered for several weeks.
-You may also want to ask your doctor for a referral to an exercise physiologist or program for people recovering from cancer.
+If their practitioner okays it, your friend may want to engage in moderate aerobic exercise (like walking) for about 30 minutes, three or more times a week after they’ve recovered for several weeks.

-You will not be able to sleep lying down so having a recliner at home is so helpful.
+Your friend will not be able to sleep lying flat, so having a recliner at home is so helpful.
 To keep the recliner clean, you can wrap it with a fitted sheet.
-For extra comfort initially, you may want to surround yourself with support pillows.
-Before surgery, create a basket or bin and put things you might need next to your chair.
-Some items you may want to include are lip balm, medications, water bottle, phone and charger, lotion, pen and journal, a good book, magazine, and crossword puzzles.
+For extra comfort initially, you may want to surround your friend with support pillows.
+Before surgery, create a basket or bin and put things they might need next to the chair.
+Some items you may want to include are lip balm, medications, water bottle, phone charger, lotion, pen and journal, a good book, magazine, and crossword puzzles.